grafana/k6-docs/docs/sources/v0.48.x/results-output/end-of-test/custom-summary.md

 The value of a key can have a type of either `string` or [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).

-You can return mutiple summary outputs in a script.
+You can return multiple summary outputs in a script.
 As an example, this `return` statement sends a report to standard output and writes the `data` object to a JSON file.

 {{< code >}}